scikit-hep/mplhep/CONTRIBUTING.md

 ### Making a pull request

 We follow [Conventional Commit](https://www.conventionalcommits.org/) for commit messages and PR titles.
 Since we merge PR's using squash commits, it's fine if the final commit messages (proposed in the PR body) follow this convention.

 ### Generating Reference Visuals

 If you modified expected outcomes of the tests.
 New baseline visuals can be generated using this command:

 ```bash
 pytest --mpl-generate-path=tests/baseline
 ```

 Only include the actually modified baseline images in your PR!
-Running `git add -a` and the like will sometimes result in including images which are visually identially but not the same bit-wise.
+Running `git add -a` and the like will sometimes result in including images which are visually identically but not the same bit-wise.